joshpwrk/booklet/README.md

-# Booklet
+# Lyra Orderbook
-Monorepo of a super light order-book for pre-PMF exchanges.

-The goals is to create the simplest MVP that'll break just beyond the point of Product-Market-Fit.
+This repo contains all the pods / images required to deploy an off-chain orderbook.
+The goal is to start with a scalable / modular system using Kubernetes + Redis.

 ## PMF

 Defining this is tough, but using dYdX/Deribit as a conservative threshold, we can come to these conclusions:
-- <2,000 req/sec (5MMs @ Deribit rate limits + 500 traders / sec), latency around 100ms
+- <2,500 req/sec (3MMs @ Deribit rate limits + 1000 traders / sec)
-- up to 1GB live order-book size
-- up to 500 traders per sec + ~5 highly-active market makers
+- @ 500 tps: <10ms
+- @ 2,500 tps: <100ms
 - Catch up to latest order-book state in <5 sec
 - Ability to roll back if settlement layer reverts